-We've currently reviewed 6 Sony soundbars.
+We've currently reviewed 8 Sony soundbars.
 Sony produces sturdy, well-built soundbars.
 They tend to excel in dialogue reproduction but their lack of sound enhancement features can be a drawback if you want a touch more bass or treble in your mix.
 As Sony produces soundbars for several price points, soundbars at each level will range in features.

+The Sony HT-ST5000 is the best Sony soundbar that we've tested so far.
+Providing 7.1.2 channels of audio with just a soundbar and subwoofer, it supports virtually all audio formats and has a fairly well-balanced sound profile for most audio genres.
 Although wide and heavy, this soundbar is well-built and stylish.
 It can produce deep, rumbling bass well-suited for action films and EDM music, while its center channel can help make voices sound more natural.
 It's also got a lot of inputs, including eARC, and it supports virtually all audio formats, including Dolby Atmos.
 If you like to stream audio from your phone or other wireless devices, you'll be able to use Bluetooth, Wi-Fi, or Chromecast.

 On the downside, it offers limited sound enhancement features.
-Instead of being able to adjust the bass and treble amounts, there are only a few EQ presets.
+Instead of being able to adjust the bass and treble, there are only a few EQ presets.
 Its surround sound performance is disappointing and there's noticeable distortion at max volume.
 However, if you're looking for something with a lot of connectivity and audio format options, this soundbar is a great option.

-This soundbar is decently well-built: its metal grill and faux-leather texture are nice touches that lend it a more premium look and feel.
+The best cheap Sony soundbar that we've tested so far is the Sony HT-S100F.
+This simple entry-level soundbar performs well for its price point and it feels decently well-built.
+It has a metal grill and a faux-leather texture that are nice touches, lending it a more premium look and feel.
 Although it has a fairly neutral but still slightly muddy sound profile, this soundbar does a good job of reproducing dialogue content.
-It can produce voices and speech very clearly, which is great for your favorite TV show or podcast, and you can use the Dialogue Enhancement feature to further improve vocal clarity.
+Voices and speech sound clear and accurate, which is great for your favorite TV show or podcast, and you can use the Dialogue Enhancement feature to further improve vocal clarity.
 It can also get loud enough for most uses and it performs well at max volume.

 Without a dedicated subwoofer, this soundbar lacks bass.
 There's no way to customize this sound profile either as there are no preset EQs available.
 Just like the Sony HT-S200F, this soundbar also doesn't support DTS.
 Nevertheless, if you're on a tight budget but are looking for a step up from your TV's integrated speakers, this soundbar is a good option.

 Sony makes a wide range of soundbars at several price ranges, so it's easy to find one that works for your budget.
 Although this range is fairly large and available features vary across it, Sony soundbars are generally well-built but ordinary in overall sound performance.
-When compared to Samsung soundbars, Sony isn't as well-rounded.
-Some models can struggle to produce a deep, rumbling bass suitable for movies or music.
+When compared to Samsung soundbars, Sony isn't as well-rounded in performance.
+Some models can also struggle to produce a deep, rumbling bass suitable for movies or music.
 Since most Sony soundbars lack bass and treble adjustments, the basic preset EQ offered in their place may not be enough customization for some users.
-However, these soundbars are well-suited for dialogue-centric content; they might not perform as well as the Vizio, they'll still be more than adequate for everyday use.
+However, these soundbars are well-suited for dialogue-centric content; they may not perform as well as the Vizio, they'll still be more than adequate for everyday use.

 Sony is a well-known brand offering a variety of soundbars across several price points.
 Overall, they're sturdy and well-built.
 They're also well-suited for reproducing dialogue, which is great for your favorite TV shows and audiobooks.
-On the downside, if you don't like their default sound profile, Sony only provides preset EQs making it challenging to fine tune your audio experience.
+On the downside, if you don't like their default sound profile, Sony only provides preset EQs making it challenging to fine-tune your audio experience.